erroronline1/estimateWB/README.md

 * The second option prompts you to provide a decimal density to return the estimated specific but custom weight
 * Any other option returns preset material weight estimations (currently ABS, NYLon, PA12, PolyCarbonate, PETG, PLA and TPU)

+**Weight Units**
+* Select the desired output for the weight in g, kg or lb

 Thats all.
 Basically the workbench reads the objects shape.volume-property provided by FreeCAD, which is conveniently returned in mm³.
-So any output will be in metric units and i won't bother optionally recalculate to imperial because science.
+So any output will be in metric units by default, lb work of [@zackwhit](#https://github.com/zackwhit/).

 ### Installation